 The shots taken inside the cabin and cockpit were created in sets mounted on hydraulic gimbal suspensions (gimbals) that simulate turbulence and roll.

-Realistic cockpits were designed for "The Crew", where all the controls were functional, with working computers and steering wheels.
+Realistic cockpits were designed for "The Crew", where all the control panels were functional, with working computers and steering wheels.

-The second aircraft in the film was not so lucky.
+The second plane in the film was not so lucky.
 It was a decommissioned Tu-154M of Kosmos Airlines with tail number RA-85796.
-According to the plot, it explodes spectacularly at the airport on a volcanic island.
+According to the plot, it explodes spectacularly at an airport on a volcanic island.
 Its fiery catastrophe became one of the most striking and memorable scenes in the film.

 Tu-204SM is a Russian medium-range, narrow-body passenger aircraft.